Bad-ptr/persp-mode.el/README.md

 `C-x x w` -- save perspectives to file.
 `C-x x l` -- load perspectives from file.

+If you kill buffer with `C-x k` it will be killed only if it belongs to one perspective, otherwise it's just removed from current perspective.
+But if you kill buffer from 'none'(nil or main) perspective -- it will be removed from all perspectives and then killed.

 ## Customization
 `M-x: customize-group RET persp-mode RET`